Chiang Wei-shui: Legacy

 Chiang Wei-chuan continued advocating for democratization in the wake of his elder brother's death.
 The younger Chiang was elected to the Taihoku City Council in the 1939 local elections held under Japanese rule, joined the Kuomintang upon their arrival in Taiwan, and, after the February 28 incident of 1947, dedicated himself to negotiating with the Chen Yi-led government on the behalf of the people.
 Chen later ordered the Taiwan People's Association cofounded by Chiang Wei-chuan to change its name to the Taiwan Provincial Political Construction Association and subsequently disband.
 Chiang then went into hiding for a year.
+Chiang was featured on 50,000,000 commemorative 10 New Taiwan Dollar coins issued on 5 August 2010.
 In 1949, Chiang Wei-chuan was appointed leader of the Department of Civil Affairs, and in 1950 became deputy interior minister.
 Chiang Wei-chuan died in 1975.

 A 12.9 km freeway tunnel passing under Xueshan to link Taipei with Yilan was opened in 2006.
 It marked the completion of Taiwan's latest freeway, which was subsequently named the Chiang Wei-shui Freeway in a move that pleased all sides of the political spectrum in Taiwan.